1.4 RE IMAGINING THE FARM AND COMMUNITY FOREST STORY IN THE MEKONG (2000-2022)

 Thought leaders and fellow travelers

-Meas Pyseth, SLM PTT Team, Ly Visal, Iech Thea, Chum Sovanny, Tuy Samram, xxx, Nissay, Chong Ear, MAFF Soils Team; Edwin Payuan, Paulo Pasicolan, Athena Custodio
+Meas Pyseth, SLM PTT Team, Ly Visal, Iech Thea, Chum Sovanny, Tuy Samram, Seng Vang, MAF – DALRM, Nissay, Chong Ear, MAFF Soils Team; Edwin Payuan, Paulo Pasicolan, Athena Custodio, Fred Oguis, Phuthone, Graciela

 Insights

-• Many good land management practices already demonstrated.
-GDP.
-But their spread is slow.
-It seems that social/institutional solutions need to precede the spread of technical solutions
+Many pockets of good land management practices now exist and can serve as models for solutions.
+But their spread is very slow.
+Given the structural impediments in rural development policy, the application of social/institutional solutions need to always accompany the spread of technical solutions for rural transformation to happen.

-• How do we manage the sectoral “silos’ and address the overlapping conventional issues as environmental/land degradation, economic driving forces and climate change?
+Meantime, there is a need to better manage the deep sectoral “silos’ in government policies and operations and address the overlapping issues of environmental/land degradation, economic driving forces and climate change?

 Leave a reply